crunaprotocol/cruna-protocol/README.md

 **1.0.0-rc.1**
 - Add support for multi-sig and ERC4337 wallets as protectors.
 Since they cannot sign a valid typed_v4 signature, they must pre-approve the operation
+- Add firstTokenId to the init function of a CrunaManagedNFT to allow the owner to set the first tokenId (essential to define cross/multi-chain strategies)

 **1.0.0-beta.10**
 - After extensive testing we verified that the global emitters were requiring too much gas because of the many external calls with many parameters across contracts